melodicht/nu-ecs-prac/README.md

 The greatest benefit of this architecture is that while the game is running, the game module can be replaced with a new game module, also known as hot reloading.

+# Single Translation Unit Build / Unity Build

+The way build the code is that we essentially concatenate all the C++ files into one giant C++ file and then compile that.
+Why do this?
+Because it's faster and simplifies the build process.
+The trade off is that we lose the ability to enforce encapsulation between C++ files.
+As in, nothing is stopping one file from reading values from another file.

+We call one concatentation of a set of C++ files into one giant C++ file that gets compiled a translation unit.

+We have one translation unit per component.
+That is, one for the platform, and one for the game.
+That is why the hot reloading works.
+We can compile the entire game module independently from the platform one.

+When there are several translation units in a project, and some of them reference the same C++ file, what this means is the contents of the C++ file will get duplicared across the translation units.
+This is usually an acceptable cost.
+Though, when it's not (for other reasons that we won't go into here), it justifies a new translation unit for the shared piece of code.

 # Components Overview

+- Sub components that are used by both components:
+  - meta_definitions.h
+    - It's meta because we are inserting our own features into the programming language, almost as if we are programming in a variation of C++.
+    - We hvae shorthands for fixed width numerical types.
+    - We split C++'s `static` up to their more specific use-cases
+    - We add built-in "functions" (they are actually macro)
+  - game_platform.h.
+    - It's the interface between the platform module and the game module.
+    - The platform only needs to know the signatures.
+    - The game module actually needs to implement it.
+  - math (our math, not the stdlib one)

+- Game.cpp is the entry point for the game module.
+  - game.h
+    - game_platform.h (mentioning it here because it is within game.h)
+    - thread_safe_primtives.h
+    - debug.h
+    - GLM
+    - Jolt
+    - renderer
+  - stb_image.h
+  - asset_types.h
+  - asset_utils.cpp
+  - renderer
+  - ecs (form)
+  - physics
+  - systems (substance for ECS)

+- main.cpp is the entry point for the platform module.
+  - SDL3
+    - emscripten
+  - imgui.h
+  - asset_types.h
+  - render_backend.h

+  - main.h

 # Building the Project (OUTDATED)